 The attack, on the other hand, is the speed of the compressor, or how long it takes for the compressor to actually grab on to the signal and start performing its function.

 A slow attack is more suited to the bass guitar, whereas a slightly faster attack is going to be more suited to the 6-string guitar, but it really depends.

 A common use for the compressor on the acoustic guitar is a fast attack, which will actually increase the sound of the plucking, or the pick hitting the strings.

-According to Bobby Owinski in his The Engineer’s Handbook, it’s not uncommon at all for engineers and mixers to use a fast attack setting on the acoustic guitar to essentially accentuate the picking sound, to the point where the picking might even be heard more than the actual notes playing.
+According to Bobby Owinski in his The Engineer’s Handbook (from Amazon), it’s not uncommon at all for engineers and mixers to use a fast attack setting on the acoustic guitar to essentially accentuate the picking sound, to the point where the picking might even be heard more than the actual notes playing.

 You can hear this style of compression on the acoustic guitar in a lot of music, but frankly, I’m not a huge fan of it.

 It depends on the role of the instrument in the mix.
 For instance, if the acoustic guitar is the primary instrument in the mix, alongside the vocals, a fast attack will be utilized less so.

 The release is different from the attack, although, it’s a little more self-explanatory.
 The release setting adjusts how quickly the note is let go after the compressor grabs onto it.